meghanaN3011/photography-website/README.md

 Features:-
 - Navigation: Easy navigation through different sections of the website.
-- CSS Styling:Custom styles applied for a professional look and feel.
+- CSS Styling: Custom styles applied for a professional look and feel.

 Technologies Used:-
 - HTML5